jdrumgoole/pymongo-transactions/README.md

 ## Configure the Environment

-The following files can be found in the associated github repo
+The following files can be found in the associated github repo, [pymongo-transactions.](https://github.com/jdrumgoole/pymongo-transactions) you can clone this repo and work alongside us during this blog post (please file any problems on the Issues tab for the repo)

+We assume for all that follows that you have Python 3.6 correctly installed and on your path.

 * __.gitignore__ : Standard Github __.gitignore__ for Python
 * __LICENSE__ : Apaches 2.0 (standard Github) license